seyilbaatyrbek/exam-solution/README.md

 - It takes an `amountOfSugar` parameter in gram when creating an instance.
   - `income` is zero and `inventory` is an empty array by default

-- It has a `createCandy()` method which takes any type of `Candy` as a parameter
+- It has a `storeCandy()` method which takes any `Candy` as a parameter

-  - the `Sugar` can't go below 0 » throw an `error / IllegalArgumentException` if it happens with a descriptive message
+  - the `sugar` can't go below 0 » throw an error / exception if it happens with a message: "Insufficient sugar"
-  - otherwise store the candy in the `Inventory` and
+  - otherwise store the candy in the `inventory` and
-  - reduce the `Sugar` amount by the amount needed to create the candies
+  - reduce the `sugar` amount by the amount needed to create the candies

-- It has a `raisePrice()` method which takes an `Amount` as a parameter
+- It has a `raisePrice()` method which takes an `amount` as a parameter

-  - raise the prices of all the candies in the `Inventory` with the `Amount`
+  - raise the prices of all the candies in the `inventory` with the `amount`

 - It has a `sell()` method which takes an `amountOfCandiesToBeSold` as parameter

-  - the income will be increased by the price of the candies that were sold,
+  - the `income` will be increased by the `price` of the candies that were sold,
-  - sold candies will be deleted from the inventory
+  - sold candies will be deleted from the `inventory`
-  - can't sell more candies than the amount of inventory has
+  - can't sell more candies than there are in the `inventory`
+  - start the selling from the beginning of the `inventory`
   - if the `amountOfCandiesToBeSold` is greater than the inventory size then sell all the candies from the inventory

 - It has a `buySugar()` method which takes an `amount` as parameter

   - the `amount` parameter's unit is KiloGram
   - price of 1000 grams sugar is $2
-  - the income can't go below 0 » throw an `error / IllegalArgumentException` if it happens with a descriptive message
+  - the `income` can't go below 0 » throw an error / exception if it happens with a message: "Insufficient income"
-  - otherwise it raises the Candy Shop's amount of sugar and reduces the income by the price
+  - otherwise it raises the Candy Shop's amount of sugar and reduces the `income` by the price of the sugar purchased
     - note that the sugar in the candy shop is stored in grams.

-- It has a `toString()` method which represents the Candy Shop
+- Create a method `toString()` representing the Candy Shop which overrides the inherited method

+  - Display only whole numbers
   - return a string in this format:

-    - `Inventory: 0 hard candies, 1 lollipops; Income: $100.0; Sugar: 400 grams`
+    - `Inventory: 0 hard candies, 1 lollipops; Income: $100; Sugar: 400 grams`

 ## Command line exercise